circuitdao/docs/docs/technical-manual/price-oracle.md

 The Price Oracle, or Oracle for short, is a standard singleton with inner puzzle [*oracle.clsp*](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/oracle.clsp).

-It's main purpose is to provide an XCH/USD price to the Protocol.
+Its main purpose is to provide an XCH/USD price to the Protocol.
 This price is referred to as the **Oracle Price**.

-However, the Protocol does not dirctly query the Oracle for the Oracle Price when performing operations.
+However, the Protocol does not directly query the Oracle for the Oracle Price when performing operations.
 Instead, it keeps a copy of the Oracle Price in the state of the Statutes coin, the **Statutes Price**, and uses this value for all protocol-internal operations that require the XCH/USD price.
 This has the benefit of not having to spend the Oracle coin every time an operation needs access to the XCH/USD price.

 Also, note that the Oracle Price, and hence the Statutes Price, is delayed vs the XCH/USD price published by the Announcers.
 The delay is given by the ```STATUTE_PRICE_DELAY``` Statute.
 This is a last-resort protection for protocol users against failing or misbehaving Announcers, and allows them to take action before an incorrect Statutes Price becomes effective.
 E.g. a borrower could repay all their loans before getting liquidated on the basis of an incorrect Statutes Price.